belaburrito/pigeons/README.md

 Posters of all 50 unique pigeons are posted around the city.
 Users can scan a QR code and digitally "collect" a playing card.
 If they collect all 50 cards, they are sent a physical pack of playing cards in the mail.
 The concept is similar to Pokemon Go and Geocaching.

-Scan the following example QR code:
+(Scan the following example QR code) QR EXPIRED, CHECK BACK SOON!
 ![Dr. Seuss Pigeon](documentation/frame.png)